If you are planning on applying to Mount Vernon Nazarene University, the fee for the application costs $25.

 Does Mount Vernon Nazarene University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Mount Vernon Nazarene University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Mount Vernon Nazarene University accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Mount Vernon Nazarene University?